jimbobbennett/pi-hat-cam/README.md

 ### Deploy the Python code

-The Python code you need is in this repo.
+The Python code you need is in this repo in the `pi-app` folder.

 1. SSH into your Pi